-The Independent Association of Prep Schools (IAPS) is a membership association representing leading headteachers and their prep schools in the UK and overseas
+The Independent Association of Prep Schools (IAPS) is a membership organisation representing leading headteachers and their prep schools in the UK and overseas.

-IAPS only accredits those schools that can demonstrate that they provide the highest standards of education and care.
-Member schools offer an all-round, values-led, broad education, which produces confident, adaptable, motivated children with a lifelong passion for learning.
-In order to be elected to membership, a Head must be suitably qualified and schools must be accredited through a satisfactory inspection.
-IAPS offers its members and their staff a comprehensive and up-to-date programme of professional development courses to ensure that high professional standards are maintained.
+IAPS schools must reach a very high standard to be eligible for membership, with strict criteria on teaching a broad curriculum, maintain excellent standards of pastoral care and keeping staff members’ professional development training up-to-date.
+The head must be suitably qualified and schools must be accredited through a satisfactory inspection.
+IAPS offers its members and their staff a comprehensive and up-to-date programme of professional development courses to ensure that these high professional standards are maintained.

 You can search for prep schools on this dedicated www.schoolsearch.co.uk page.